 Alison Cole is a strategic consultant, author and journalist, who specialises in high-level strategic communications and bringing the arts and digital together.
 She has worked as an Executive Director for some of the UK’s leading cultural organisations, including The Art Fund, Southbank Centre and Arts Council England, and is an expert in advocacy, arts and museum strategy, creative commissioning and brokering cultural partnerships.
 Alison is also an art historian and has written several books, including Italian Renaissance Courts: Art, Pleasure and Power (Laurence King, 2016).

-Chris is currently the Chief Executive Officer of the Royal Albert Hall, a post he has held since 2009.
+Chris Cotton held the post of Chief Executive Officer of the Royal Albert Hall from 2009-2017.
 He also serves as Chair of the Exhibition Road Cultural Group; Chair of Jerwood Space; and a Director of Julie’s Bicycle, an environmental sustainability charity working with the arts and creative industries.
 As CEO of the Royal Albert Hall, Chris has led the organisation through a period of unprecedented growth, overseeing the development of a wide and ambitious musical and events programme.
 An area of particular focus has been education and outreach work, particularly with children and young people.
 An architect by training, Chris spearheaded several major development projects at the Hall, including infrastructure, expansion and improvement works to the Grade 1 listed building.
-After seven years overseeing the Hall’s development as a world-leading live events location, he is due to retire from his role as CEO in March 2017.
+After seven years overseeing the Hall’s development as a world-leading live events location, he retired from his role as CEO in March 2017.

 Jeremy Deller is an English conceptual, video and installation artist.
 He won the Turner Prize in 2004 and represented the UK at the Venice Biennale in 2013.
 Jeremy is known for his work Battle of Orgreave, a re-enactment of the actual Battle of Orgreave which occurred during the UK miners’ strike in 1984.
 From 2007-2011, he served as a trustee of the Tate Gallery.